 A quick guide on how to get to Soltaniyeh from Zanjan, Iran by public transport or shared taxi.

-Soltaniyeh is home of the UNESCO World Heritage-listed Soltaniyeh Dome, the largest brick dome in the world.
+Soltaniyeh is home to the UNESCO World Heritage-listed Soltaniyeh Dome, the largest brick dome in the world.
 This makes for a great day trip from Zanjan, as it’s about 40km from the city.
 The trip is easy if you know how to get there.

 How to get to Soltaniyeh from Zanjan